Trabocchi Coast: Trabocchi

-The Promontory Dannunziano San Vito
+San Vito and D’Annunzio

 The seaside town of San Vito Chietino is famous because the stretch of Trabocchi Coast, halfway between San Vito and Fossacesia, there is a hermitage where the 800 was built there a home to fishermen, that Gabriele d'Annunzio in 1889 bought and renovated it for his personal living with her lover Barbara Leoni.
 The house and the hermitage everything is called hermitage D'Annunzio, or promontory D'Annunzio, and is now a private museum.
 Architectural style seems to be a typical building of the nineteenth century rural architecture of Abruzzo.
 The part of the building used by the poet is not experiencing any degradation.
 The plant has a square base.
 The facade on the square is on two levels with elements in medieval style Lombard.
 On the ground floor there is a porch that follows the upstairs including the central part of the facade is advanced to the rest of the building.
 On the sides there are two arches.
 The front is in sandstone.

 D'Annunzio as a setting also a part of his novel Il trionfo della morte (1894), in which the protagonist Giorgio Aurispa arrives in the small village sanvitese with her lover Hippolyta.
 Back from disappointment in the country of Guardiagrele of the discovery of financial ruin of his noble family, Giorgio seeking rest in the sea, and studies the Thus Spake Zarathustra of Nietzsche, learning the philosophy of Superman.
 George, however, fails to fuse his naturalistic thought and what superoministico disruptive, and experience it first witnessing scenes of popular superstition in San Vito, when it is feared that a child is kidnapped at night by witches, and when a child is found drowned into the sea by his mother; and then going on pilgrimage in the nearby village of Casalbordino.
 There, at the Shrine of Our Lady of Miracles, Giorgio Aurispa is overwhelmed by the horror of superstition of local farmers, which are lowered to the states most miserable, reduced to larvae, to achieve the miracle of Madonna.

 Today on the promontory restaurants have sprung up dedicated to the poet Pescara, and also a public park with a gazebo, where is buried the mistress of d'Annunzio: Barbara Leoni.